npm package discovery and stats viewer.

 blockly-block-lexical-variables Built on Blockly

-This plugin adds a set of Blockly blocks that support lexical (aka local) variables, as well as a dynamic UI for obtaining variable and parameter getters and setters and for renaming variables.
+This plugin adds a set of Blockly blocks and fields that support lexical (aka local) variables, as well as a dynamic UI for obtaining variable and parameter getters and setters and for renaming variables.
 It also updates the UI for existing blocks that are implicitly lexically scoped, i.e.:

 • Function/Procedure definitions